collabnix/kubelabs/Jenkins101/jenkins-ci.md

 ```

 Ensure that the project builds fine.
 If everything looks good to go, it's time to look at the Jenkins portion of the code.

+The first thing to note is that running jobs on your master node can introduce security concerns.
+For example, anyone with access to your Jenkins pipeline will be able to create a job that runs malicious bash scripts.
+When this job is executed, the code will run on the host machine.

+So the best practice with Jenkins is not to have any jobs running on the master node (as well as making the master node unschedulable).
+Then, we need to introduce a new agent which we can use to run Jenkins slave nodes on.